Sections

 In 2021, Congress increased the generosity of the premium tax credit, which helps people who buy coverage via the Health Insurance Marketplaces pay their premiums.
 Lawmakers are currently debating whether to extend these changes beyond their scheduled expiration at the end of this year.
 If the changes do expire, the reduction in federal subsidies would sharply increase enrollee premiums, causing an estimated 3.8 million people to become uninsured, while saving the federal government around $35 billion per year over a decade.

 Press reports suggest that some lawmakers are considering extending the enhanced credits but adding a new provision that would prevent the premium tax credit from reducing an enrollee’s premium all the way to $0, as can sometimes occur for low-income enrollees who choose low-cost plans (under both the current tax credit parameters and under the less generous parameters in effect prior to 2021).
 This piece examines who this change would affect and what it would mean for insurance coverage.
-Notably, I estimate that if such a minimum premium requirement had been in effect in 2025, it would have caused 430,000 people to lose their Marketplace coverage, mainly by creating an additional administrative barrier to enrolling and staying enrolled, while reducing federal costs by around $3 billion.
+Notably, I estimate that if such a minimum premium requirement had been in effect in 2025, it would have caused 960,000 people to lose their Marketplace coverage, mainly by creating an additional administrative barrier to enrolling and staying enrolled, while reducing federal costs by around $7 billion, with these savings driven by the reduction in insurance coverage.

 Why do some Marketplace enrollees currently pay $0 for coverage?